To purchase prints of the work currently on view at the Studio at Silvana or otherwise connect, please send an email to r@roderickcruz.com

 ABOUT

-Roderick is an architect and photographer whose present topics of interdisciplinary exploration include: the cataloging and analysis of former Olympic venues and related infrastructure in host-cities in their post-Olympic condition; and the design of disaster recovery housing and infrastructure that is adaptable and capable of nurturing communities in the long-term.
+Roderick is an architect and photographer whose present topics of exploration include: the cataloging and analysis of former Olympic venues and related infrastructure in host-cities in their post-Olympic condition; and the design of adaptable disaster recovery housing and infrastructure that is capable of nurturing communities in the long-term.

 Cruz holds a Master's degree in Architecture from Columbia University and a Bachelor of Science degree in Architecture from the University of Virginia.
 He is a member of the American Institute of Architects (AIA) and practices architecture and interior design at AMMOR Architecture LLP in New York City.
 His work has been displayed at the 2019 Hong Kong Urbanism\Architecture Biennale, Art Omi, and the Pratt Institute School of Architecture and featured by publishers such as Elle Decor, Good Housekeeping, and Livingetc.